codahale/pqc-signcrypt/README.md

 ## Implementation

+This repo has two implementations, both of which use ML-KEM-786 and ML-DSA-65 as the KEM and signature algorithms, respectively.

+First, a generic implementation which uses HKDF-SHA-256, HMAC-SHA-256, and AES-128-CTR.
+This tracks with the described scheme pretty closely.

-This implementation uses [Lockstitch](https://github.com/codahale/lockstitch), which doesn't do _exactly_ what I described but is functionally equivalent.
-It uses ML-KEM-768 for the KEM, ML-DSA-65 for the signature, TurboSHAKE128 for the KDF, and AEGIS-128L for both the encryption and MAC.
-It's not as easy to describe but is easier to implement.
+Second, a protocol implementation which uses [Lockstitch](https://github.com/codahale/lockstitch), which doesn't do _exactly_ what I described but is functionally equivalent (and much easier to implement and understand IMO).

 ## License